anokta/barelymusician/README.md

 //
 // @note Pitch values are normalized by octaves, where each 1.0 value change shifts one octave, and
 // 0.0 represents the A4 (middle A) pitch at 440 hertz in a typical instrument definition.
 However,
-// this is not a strict rule, since `pitch`` and `intensity` can be interpreted in any desired way
+// this is not a strict rule, since `pitch` and `intensity` can be interpreted in any desired way by
-// by a custom instrument.
+// a custom instrument.
 const double a3_pitch = -1.0;
 instrument.SetNoteOn(a3_pitch, /*intensity=*/0.25);